google/highway/README.md

     Therefore, we provide code paths for multiple instruction sets and choose the most suitable at runtime.
 To reduce overhead, dispatch should be hoisted to higher layers instead of checking inside every low-level function.
-    Highway supports inlining functions in the same file or in *-inl.h headers.
+    Highway supports inlining functions in the same file or in `*-inl.h` headers.
 We generate all code paths from the same source to reduce implementation- and debugging cost.

 *   Not every CPU need be supported.
 For example, pre-SSE4.1 CPUs are increasingly rare and the AVX instruction set is limited to floating-point operations.
-To reduce code size and compile time, we provide specializations for SSE4, AVX2 and AVX-512 instruction sets on x86, plus a scalar fallback.
+To reduce code size and compile time, we provide specializations for S-SSE3, SSE4, AVX2 and AVX-512 instruction sets on x86, plus a scalar fallback.

 *   Access to platform-specific intrinsics is necessary for acceptance in performance-critical projects.
 We provide conversions to and from intrinsics to allow utilizing specialized platform-specific functionality, and simplify incremental porting of existing code.

-*   The core API should be compact and easy to learn.
-We provide only the few dozen operations which are necessary and sufficient for most of the 150+ SIMD applications we examined.
+*   The core API should be compact and easy to learn; we provide a concise summary in g3doc/quick_reference.md.

 ## Prior API designs